-- OPEN COMMUNITY SIT.
-This silent meditation is a completely non-denominational practice, open to anyone and everyone in the area who is interested in meditation.
-So please pass this on to anyone you think might like to come by.
-This is open to people who have never meditated before and are curious, as well as experienced practitioners.
-This meditation is called “calm abiding, or shamatha, and uses the breath as a focal point.
-As we sit for 40 minutes of silence, thoughts begin to subside and a sense of well being arises.
+- MEDITATION, Calm Abiding/Shamatha.
+On alternating Mondays, this silent meditation is open to anyone and everyone in who is interested in meditation.
+This is open to people new to meditation as well as experienced practitioners.
+This meditation is called “calm abiding”, or shamatha, and uses either the breath or a mantra as the focal point.
+As we sit for 35-40 minutes, thoughts begin to subside and a sense of well being arises.
 (See more instructions here.)

 - COMPASSION MEDITATION.
-On alternating Mondays in Guilford at the sangha center, and on every Monday in Old Saybrook, we do a guided meditation practice called tonglen, which develops greater compassion.
-(The gathering in Old Saybrook is at at 341 Boston Post Road, behind the Joint Effort gym.)
-We start by generating a feeling of compassion for someone we deeply love, and then slowly expand that natural compassion to include other people close to us, then to those who are suffering, to people we feel neutral towards, and even those who we might consider our enemies.
+On alternating Mondays (alternating with Calm Abiding Meditation –see above) at the Guilford center, and on every Monday in Old Saybrook, we do a guided meditation practice called tonglen, which develops greater compassion.
+(The gathering in Old Saybrook is at 341 Boston Post Road, behind the Joint Effort gym.)
+We start by generating a feeling of compassion for someone we deeply love, and then slowly expand that natural compassion to include other people close to us, then to those who are suffering, and even those who we might consider our enemies.
 This “giving and receiving” as we follow the breath, helps loosen our attachment to our own disturbing emotions.
-And by training in this perspective, we can completely change our outlook and transform our lives from the inside out.
+And by training in this perspective, we can gradually change our outlook and transform our lives from the inside out.
 (See more instructions here.)

 Thursday Meditations at 7pm

-- MEDITATION & POT LUCK.
-On the first Sunday of each month we gather to meditate and to listen to an audio teaching – and then enjoy lunch.
-The potluck event is a nice way for newcomers to be introduced to basic meditation practice, learn a bit about Tibetan Buddhism, and meet the sangha.
-(Bring anything you enjoy making and eating.)
+- MEDITATION & Listening to a Recorded Teaching by Khentrul Rinpoche On the first Sunday of each month we gather to meditate and to listen to an audio teaching.
+This gathering is a nice way for newcomers to be introduced to basic meditation practice, learn a bit about Tibetan Buddhism, and meet the sangha.
+This event no longer includes a potluck meal.

 Live streaming events

-- Khentrul Rinpoche gives periodic teachings streamed live from his retreat center in Arkansas.
-The sangha gathers to watch them together, but if you are out of town you can request a link to join us remotely.
-Please add your name to the mailing list to get announcements about these online events and dates.
+- Khentrul Rinpoche on occasion give teachings streamed live from his retreat center in Arkansas.
+Please add your name to the Katog Choling mailing list to get announcements about these online events and dates. https://katogcholing.com/contact